Valerii Zaluzhnyi

-Valerii Fedorovych Zaluzhnyi (Note: Sometimes transliterated as Valery or Valeriy Zaluzhny) (Вале́рій Фе́дорович Залу́жний; born 8 July 1973) is a Ukrainian four-star general and diplomat who is currently serving as Ambassador of Ukraine to the United Kingdom.
+Valerii Fedorovych Zaluzhnyi (Note: Sometimes transliterated as Valery or Valeriy Zaluzhny) (Валерій Федорович Залужний; born 8 July 1973) is a Ukrainian four-star general and diplomat who is currently serving as Ambassador of Ukraine to the United Kingdom.
 He served as the Commander-in-Chief of the Armed Forces of Ukraine from 27 July 2021 until 8 February 2024.
 He was also concurrently a member of the National Security and Defense Council of Ukraine.

-Zaluzhnyi was previously the Commander of the North Operational Command (2019–2021), Chief of the Joint Operational Staff of the Armed Forces of Ukraine — First Deputy Commander of the Joint Forces (2018), Chief of Staff – First Deputy Commander of the West Operational Command (2017), and Commander of the 51st Guards Mechanized Brigade (2009–2012).
+Zaluzhnyi was previously the Commander of the North Operational Command (2019–2021), Chief of the Joint Operational Staff of the Armed Forces of Ukraine – First Deputy Commander of the Joint Forces (2018), Chief of Staff – First Deputy Commander of the West Operational Command (2017), and Commander of the 51st Guards Mechanized Brigade (2009–2012).

 Zaluzhnyi was named by Time magazine as one of the 100 most influential people in the world in 2022.
 He has received praise for his skill at "adapting to a fast-changing battlefield" through effective delegation and information gathering during the Russian invasion of Ukraine.
 He was dismissed from his position as Commander-in-Chief on 8 February 2024 amid increasing tension between him and President Volodymyr Zelenskyy.

-Zaluzhnyi was appointed the Ukrainian ambassador to the United Kingdom in March 2024, and Ukraine's permanent representative to the International Maritime Organization in March 2025, in addition to his position as ambassador.
+Zaluzhnyi was appointed the Ukrainian ambassador to the United Kingdom in March 2024, and was additionally named Ukraine's permanent representative to the International Maritime Organization in March 2025.
 Zaluzhnyi has been cited as a potential candidate for the next Ukrainian presidential election and ranked in polls among leading candidates.

 Early life and education

-Zaluzhnyi was born on 8 July 1973 in Novohrad-Volynskyi, Ukrainian SSR, Soviet Union (now Zviahel, Ukraine).
-In 1989, Zaluzhnyi graduated from the city school No. 9 and entered the Zviahel Machine-Building Technical School, from which he graduated in 1991 with honors.
+Zaluzhnyi was born on 8 July 1973 in Novohrad-Volynskyi, Soviet Union (now Zviahel, Ukraine).
+In 1989, Zaluzhnyi graduated from the city School No. 9 and entered the Zviahel Machine-Building Technical School, from which he graduated in 1991 with honours.
 He later entered the general military faculty of the Odesa Institute of Land Forces.
-In 1997, he graduated with honors from the institute, after which he passed all stages of military service: platoon commander, training platoon commander, combat platoon commander, training company commander, cadet company commander, and battalion commander.
+In 1997, he graduated with honours from the institute, after which he passed all stages of military service: platoon commander, training platoon commander, combat platoon commander, training company commander, cadet company commander, and battalion commander.